Panvala/panvala/e2e-tests/readme.md

 Example Chrome profile directory: `Profile 1`

-Fill in the `PASSWORD` of the metamask wallet you would like to import.
+Fill in the `SEED` of the MetaMask wallet you would like to import.

+Fill in the `PASSWORD` to login the MetaMask wallet.

 ## Running the tests